Information You Can Find in Our Guide:

 Accepted applicants will find that there are many services and benefits available to them at WIC service locations besides allowances for food purchases.
 WIC benefits encompass breastfeeding education, support and equipment, referrals to health care providers and other community services, and nutritional classes and online resources.

 WIC offices are located in many different places.
 WIC has standalone clinic locations, but offices can also be found at state health departments and hospitals.
 There are many other organizations that partner with the WIC nutrition program to make nutritious food services and assistance more accessible in local communities.
 These partners include churches, non-profit organizations, community centers and locations within Tribal Nations.
 Most locations require appointments, but many also allow walk-ins and offer extended times for applicants and recipients to access their benefits.
 Current and prospective participants are encouraged to always double-check the hours of operation of their local WIC offices before making a trip to one.

-WIC EBT Card
+Learn About the WIC EBT Card

-Lost WIC Card
+How to Replace a Lost WIC Card

 A lost WIC card is not uncommon.
 The card is small and easy to lose or misplace.
 The first step that card holders should take is to call the EBT customer service line and report a WIC card lost.
 In some states, card holders can call their WIC offices directly.
 Doing this ensures that the lost or stolen card is unusable so that no one can make fraudulent purchases with someone else’s benefits.
 The second step is to contact a local WIC office and inquire about obtaining a new EBT card.
 There may be a delay in using benefits because WIC offices typically do not issue WIC cards the same day as the theft was reported.
 It may take as long as a one week to receive a new WIC card at some offices.
 WIC participants are advised to bring a photo ID or some other valid form of identification with them when picking up their new card.